Mefizz/openHealth/README.md

 ```
 Also, for local usage, [Sendria](https://pypi.org/project/sendria/) could be a great option for the mailer.

-After following a link specified on the email, the user should be redirected to the login page (and the record in the column `email_verified_at` in the user table should change accordingly).
-The login page ahs the following URL:
+After following a link specified in the email, the user should be redirected to the login page (and the record in the column `email_verified_at` in the user table should change accordingly).
+The login page has the following URL:
 ```
 http://localhost:8000/login
 ```